15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 9. Los Angeles

 Among America’s hottest tourist spots for foreign visitors, Los Angeles ranks third.
 There’s never a bad time to visit, and its position as entertainment capital of the world makes it an easy sell.
 However, it also ranks high among places where Mexicans visiting the U.S. would go.
 (The same holds for countries in Asia.)
-Travel data shows those numbers are down in 2017, and L.A. is the worse for it.
+Travel data shows those numbers were way down in 2017, and L.A. is the worse for it.

 Next: Canada’s girl scouts need a new favorite sandwich town.